Photo from Canva

 Proximity to the Base or Post

 Few service members want to add an hour of commute time on each end of their workday.
-Not only can living close to work be easier on the service member, but if the family intends on joining base activities, shopping at the commissary regularly, or using base facilities, then it’s likely best to live nearby.
+Not only can living close to work be easier on the service member, but if the family intends to join base activities, shop at the commissary regularly, or use base facilities, then it’s likely best to live nearby.

 When looking into a new school, you’ll most likely have a series of questions you’ll want answered.
 What are the class sizes?
 How is the district rated?
 Which extracurricular activities do they offer?
 What curriculum do they follow?
 The list goes on and on.

 Great Schools is the place to look for answers (and to view average test scores).
 School Digger and Niche also serve well for reviews and statistics.
 And if you’re looking for private schools in particular, then Private School Review is a must-have resource.

 Although it's helpful to read through the reviews, it’s good to remember that the data collected for those school rankings could be outdated or biased per individual experiences.
 While a high staff turnover rate can be a red flag, any turnover could indicate that the reviews you’re reading are based on a school culture that’s no longer there.
 If you’ve taken interest in a school that doesn’t seem to score a high rating, don’t rule it out immediately.
 Contact the administration and ask about the specific features you’re looking for in a school.

 Another resource for military families is the School Liaison Officer.
 They can help you find a school district where your children will thrive.
 Although this representative may not share personal reviews of the local schools, they can point to which schools most military families choose, especially if your children need specific services.

 But when you're looking for your next home, remember to extend your research beyond the schools that your own children will attend.
 Your goal is to find a good school district that can support a quality education from preschool through high school.
 A premium district can work as a selling point if you choose to list your home for sale or rent later.